austingae/login-signup-system-solo-exercise/README.md

 Source: https://www.educba.com/mysql-vs-nosql/

 A query can either be a request for data results from your database or for action on the data, or for both.

+a data structure is a way of organizing data.